 Beth Emeth Early Childhood Center

-BEECC focuses on meeting the developmental needs of children in physical, emotional, social, cognitive and spiritual growth.
-Our school is influenced by the Reggio Emilia Approach, which is built upon the fundamental principles of child development and is known around the world for its innovative and child-centered philosophy.
+The Beth Emeth Early Childhood Center (BEECC) focuses on meeting the developmental needs of children in physical, emotional, social, cognitive and spiritual growth.
+We offer small classes with low student to teacher ratios in a stimulating and loving environment.
+Our school is inspired by the Reggio Emilia Approach, which is built upon the fundamental principles of child development and is known around the world for its innovative and child-centered philosophy.
 BEECC takes an experiential and intentional approach to teaching and learning.
-We believe that all children are naturally curious and have unlimited potential to become life-long learners with strong Jewish values.
+We believe that all children are naturally curious and have unlimited potential to become life-long learners.
+Our video below shows our approach in action.

-- Our Jewish values drive celebration of Jewish holidays with programs and activities that encourage family participation.
-Shabbat is special at BEECC and celebrated with a school-wide “Shabbat Sing” where students and faculty come together to sing and dance at a short Torah service.
-We also celebrate Shabbat in each classroom with a rotating “Shabbat child of the week.”
-Shabbat family services and “Torah for Tots,” a monthly Shabbat morning program, enhances the children's introduction to Shabbat and other holidays through songs, dances, stories, discussions, and food.
+Jewish traditions and values and the Hebrew language are woven throughout the daily life of our program.
+Our celebration of Jewish holidays includes programs and activities that encourage family participation.
+Shabbat, the Jewish sabbath, is special at BEECC and celebrated with a school-wide “Shabbat Sing” where students and faculty come together to sing and dance at a short Torah service.
+(Learn more about Shabbat Sing) We also celebrate Shabbat in each classroom with a rotating “Shabbat child of the week.”
+Shabbat family services enhance the children's introduction to Shabbat and other holidays through songs, dances, stories, discussions, and food.

-- Students attending our preschool come from many parts of Northern Virginia, including Herndon, Reston, Fairfax, Chantilly, Centreville, Ashburn, Manassas, Great Falls, Oakton, Vienna, Gainesville, and Alexandria.
+Enrollment is open to all children, regardless of ethnic, cultural, or religious background.
+The Jewish values we instill regarding being a good, kind person transcend all religions!
+Students attending our preschool come from many parts of Northern Virginia, including Herndon, Reston, Fairfax, Chantilly, Centreville, Ashburn, Manassas, Great Falls, Oakton, Vienna, Gainesville, and Alexandria.